EmotionChild/EmotionChild/README.md

 ### Hi there 👋
 My name is EmotionChild and I am a Discord bot developer (among other things)

+### Small disclaimer
+I don't really do things on GitHub anymore I use a site I host called Toastielab which you can find at https://toastielab.dev

 ### Below are latest links to the Ellie Bot project blog posts

 <!-- BLOG-POST-LIST:START -->